felixSchl/gh-preview/README.md

 ## Caveats

-Github uses [pygments](http://pygments.org/) for their syntax highlighting.
-We are using `highlight.js` - which, while awesome - is not `pygments` and differences are bound to occur.
+Github uses [pygments](http://pygments.org/) for their syntax highlighting, whereas this project uses `highlight.js` - which, while awesome - is not `pygments` and differences are bound to occur.

 ## Random wishlist